grownome/huginn/README.md

 `lein doo node test once` If you just want it to run once.

+## pushing locally
+`lein cljsbuild auto prod` in terminal 1 when the build is finished and you want to push to the device do `resin sync --skip-gitignore` this will ask for what device you want to push to.
+`resin logs -t`

+## if your stuck
+You can change the dockerfile.template CMD line (the bottom) to have "--inspect", "IP_ADDRESS_DEVICE:9229" after "node" then you can use about:inspect in chrome to connect to it.
+Just make sure you remove it before mergeing to master because it's really really slow.

 ## Resin
 To push to a single resin device with out going through the resin build process (by pushing to resin.io) `lein cljsbuild prod once && resin sync` This will build a release then resin will grab it and copy just that file onto the device that you select.